Rahan-M/Grade_Predicting_AI/README.md

 iii absences - number of school absences (numeric: from 0 to 93) iv famrel - quality of family relationships (numeric: from 1 - very bad to 5 - excellent) v age - student's age (numeric: from 15 to 22)
 ---

 The best values for the hyperparameters of the Decision Tree Regressor model was found using grid search.

 The values were as follows:
 min_samples_split= 5, min_samples_leaf= 5, max_features= None, max_depth= 4, criterion= 'squared_error'
 ---
+## Results

-The model was then trained on the above features and hyperparameters, and the following are its metrics
+The model was then trained on the above features and hyperparameters, and the her are its final performance metrics

 Values of RMSE and r^2 (Coefficient of determination) RMSE : 1.1754037010163108